turbot/steampipe-plugin-sentry/docs/tables/sentry_organization_repository.md

 # Table: sentry_organization_repository

-Represent a list of version control repositories for a given organization.
+Represents a list of version control repositories for a given organization.

 ## Examples